BBahtiri/bbahtiri/README.md

 * **Email:** `betimbahtiri@outlook.de`
 * **LinkedIn:** [Dr.-Ing.
 Betim Bahtiri](https://www.linkedin.com/in/dr-ing-betim-bahtiri-4852ab242)
 * Feel free to open an issue on any of my repositories if you have questions or want to collaborate!
+* The projects are not related to my current employer !

 <div align="center">
   <p>
     <em>Thanks for stopping by!
-Connect with me to explore collaborations and innovative ideas.</em>
+Connect with me to explore collaborations and innovative ideas. </em>
   </p>
 </div>